Nepomuceno/blog/source/_posts/personal-email-sending-email.md

 ## Conclusions

 Now you are able to send and receive emails from any custom domain.
-The last step now would be tu automate this steps to create a single script that you could do run all of this without being worried about the configuration.
+The last step now would be to automate these steps to create a single script that you could do run all of this without being worried about the configuration.

-The only limitation now would eb the 10,000 free emails per month as part of the free account of mailgun (this counts sending and receiving) so if you go over that you would pay some extra.
+The only limitation now would be the 10,000 free emails per month as part of the free account of mailgun (this counts sending and receiving) so if you go over that you would pay some extra.